 I haven’t changed anything in this department.

 Until I turned 30 I hardly used lipstick.
 In fact, I only had 1 lipstick that I used regularly for about a year and then it was discontinued.
-After 30 I became more and more interested in lipsticks and now I have quite a few ( about 10 I think).
-This was not a necessity 🙂 It happened because the time that I could afford to allocate to my makeup routine was reduced drastically and given the raccoon episodes I decided to try and distract the attention from that area.
+After 30 I became more and more interested in lipsticks and now I have quite a few.
+Nothing crazy though; I have about 10.
+This was not a necessity.
+It happened because the time that I could afford to allocate to my makeup routine was reduced drastically.
+Also, I have days when my dark circles are just horrible.
+I can’t fully cover them so I need to distract the attention from that area.
 What better way to do that than with a colorful lipstick?

 As time went by the makeup lost its importance and as the self-confidence went up I felt less motivated to do elaborate makeup on a daily basis.
 On the downside, that means that nowadays if I want to do a full makeup it takes forever and it’s hardly ever what I intended.